-- Optimizing all the titles and headings in the site
+- Optimizing all the titles and headings on the site

 - Creating a website with a responsive design

-- Following the rules that will enable your keywords to rank higher
+- Following the rules will enable your keywords to rank higher.

-- Having a proper URL and minimize broken links
+- Having a proper URL and minimizing broken links

 The Usage of On-Page SEO

-Another thing is that if you are successful with having proper On-Page strategies, you stand a better chance with your off-page SEO strategy.
+Another thing is that if you are successful with your on-page strategies, you stand a better chance with your off-page SEO strategy.

-Off-page SEO comprises of the links to other websites and social media sites.
-If visitors can relate to your On-Page optimization, then they can relate to the content available in the sites for which you have provided links for in your site.
+Off-page SEO comprises of links to other websites and social media sites.
+If visitors can relate to your On-Page optimization, then they can relate to the content available on the sites for which you have provided links on your site.

 However, if you target the whole site, then each page is an element that you will have to optimize.